ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 A Detached RO-Crate Package may still use `#`-based local identifiers for [contextual entities](contextual-entities).

+The concept of an _RO-Crate Website_ is undefined for a _Detached RO-Crate Package_.

-To distribute a _Detached RO-Crate Package_ and optionally to provide an RO-Crate Website, any _Detached RO-Crate Package_ can be saved in a directory and will function as an _Attached RO-Crate Package_ provided all the [File Data Entities](data-entities#file-data-entity-file-data-entity) are properly identified.
+To distribute a _Detached RO-Crate Package_ and optionally to provide an RO-Crate Website, any _Detached RO-Crate Package_ can be saved in a directory (and zipped or otherwise bundled) and will function as an _Attached RO-Crate Package_ with no payload data.

 {% include references.liquid %}